APARNA-AMBARAPU/Graphene-GUI/README.md

 # Graphene-GUI

+Done as a part of course ME3100 - Modelling and Simulation.

 ### Machine Learning Algorithm
 Trained K-nearest neighbors on the rawdata.csv to predict mechanical properties, 'Fracture Strain','Fracture Strength' and 'Young's Modulus' of Graphene.
 - Open Matlab